 Point and click display file import

-The ASNA WingsRPG user interface can be customized an infinite number of ways.
+The ASNA WingsRPG user interface can be customized a number of ways.
 The WingsRPG presentation layer is an ASP.NET Web site and can therefore be extended with virtually any ASP.NET custom control.
 WingsRPG also includes several controls with which you can provide user interface elements such as pie and bar charts, images, and maps.
 You can enhance your WingsRPG displays with features such as business partner Web services, Ajax, and MS Office integration.
 The look and feel of your WingsRPG displays can be easily tailored to use your corporate colors and logos.

-100% of your existing RPG remains unchanged
+Your existing RPG logic remains unchanged

 High fidelity with DDS-based rules